clue/json-query-language/SYNTAX.md

 The specifiation is split into several layers.

+#### ➊ Base syntax

-* Layer 1 (L1) is the default and defines the base syntax that must be supported.
+Layer 1 (L1) is the default and defines the base syntax that must be supported.

+#### ➋ Folded syntax

-* Layer 2 (L2) is a folded syntax that is more convenient to produce when matching multiple keys (in particular when the filters are not machine-produced).
+Layer 2 (L2) is a folded syntax that is more convenient to produce when matching multiple keys (in particular when the filters are not machine-produced).

 This syntax can be transformed into the more explicit base syntax (unfolding).
 The folded syntax is often assumed to be easier to produce and consume.
 However, it often turns out to be limited and/or ambiguous when it comes to more complex nested filters.

 An implementation of this specification is expected to implement this syntax (though not strictly demanded).

+#### ➌ Custom extension

-* Layer 3 (L3) defines custom extension points.
+Layer 3 (L3) defines custom extension points.
 An implementation may choose to extend the mandated base syntax by providing custom extensions in these situations.

 ### Example data